ShannonElise86/Recommender-System/README.md

 ## This project is split into two parts:

-  EDA: A closer look at the products and the reviews
+  Rating Exploratory Analysis: A closer look at the products and the reviews

-  Recommender System: Spark's 'Alternating Least Squares' pipeline is used to predict ratings for users and then a list of the top recommended products are generated.
+  Recommender Pipeline and Results: Spark's 'Alternating Least Squares' pipeline is used to predict ratings for users and then a list of the top recommended products are generated.